ColtenMikulastik/youtube-dl_autocast/readme.md

-Hello!
+# yt-dlp_autocast
 Creator: Colten (Luca) V. Mikulastik

-The goal of this project was to make a pretty simple and automated command-line tool for Linux systems that can automatically download YouTube videos.
+The goal of this project was to make a simple automated command-line tool for Linux systems that can automatically download YouTube albums.
 I wrote this code to test my abilities as a programmer not to make piracy easier.
-This code uses the "[youtube-dl](https://youtube-dl.org/)" command line tool to run in safe mode.
+This code uses the "[yt-dlp](https://github.com/yt-dlp/yt-dlp)" library.

-It also use the "[yt-dlp](https://github.com/yt-dlp/yt-dlp)" library to run the code in fast mode.
-In safe mode the program will error check and retry files that threw a network error.
-This is not true in fast mode, however the download speeds are greatly increased.
+## Syntax for download file
 This program works by reading the text file "album_dl.txt" and creating directories to represent the fields in the text files such as genre, artist, album.
-The format is VERY syntax reliant so do not deviate from the form when adding your lines to the "album_dl_.txt" file do not use spaces or special characters.
+The format is VERY syntax reliant so do not deviate from the form.
 ```
 "youtube URL";"Genre";"Artist";"Album"
 ```

-Now with error checking in safe mode!
+## Requirements
 Required Bash CLI tools:
-    -id3tool
+    -id3tag
 Installing Python requirements is as easy as:
 ``` pip3 install -r requirements.txt ```